 Urban RidingIf you are short on time, using a bike to see the city’s main districts and major sights will really help you get a lot more out of your day, give you a better perspective on the urban geography of Kraków, plus a bit of exercise and sun too.
 The Old Town has plenty of marked bike lanes, but is generally a joy to ride around with or without them thanks to a lack of car traffic on most side streets.
 Just watch out for the pedestrians and pigeons!

 If you want to focus on the central area in and around the beguiling Main Market Square, there is plenty on offer for those who want to seek out hidden delights.
 Full of flower beds, monuments and large trees, how enchanting it is to cycle around the leafy Planty Park that today encircles the Old Town where the city’s medieval moat once stood?
 Likewise, the peace and tranquillity of Europe's largest medieval Market Square, empty in the early, early morning - or active and aglow in the orange-red late evening light, as swallows swirl around the towers of St. Mary's Basilica - is an inspiring experience that will linger long in your memory.

-LONGER BIKE ROUTES
+LONGER BIKE TRIPS

 Distance: About 14km; 28km round trip.

 Time: This route is designed to be a 3-4hr excursion.